dinomatic/docs.dinomatic.com/docs/docs/spinoko/installation.md

 4. Unzip the archive, you'll have a directory `spinoko` in themes
 5. Remove the `spinoko.zip` file
 6. Visit WordPress dashboard &#8594; Themes and activate the theme

+Next, [activate your license key](/docs/spinoko/license) so the theme can receive updates.